simply-nicky/cbclib/docs/reference/data_proc_ref.rst

    step.
 The pixel gradients incur clusterring if the gradient directions are not more than :attr:`cbclib.bin.LSD.ang_th` apart.
 2. The adjacent lines are grouped into pairs, then the pairs are collapsed into a single line as follows:

    a.
-Each line in the pair is rasterised by the dint of :func:`cbclib.bin.draw_line` method that uses Bresenham's algorithm [BSH]_.
+Each line in the pair is rasterised by the dint of :func:`cbclib.bin.draw_line_image` method that uses Bresenham's algorithm [BSH]_.
    b.
 A union of rasterised image traces is used to calculate the image moments.
 An average line direction and line coordinates are
       then calculated based on the image moments.
    c.
 A new collapsed line overwrites a pair of lines if the intersection-to-union ratio of a rasterised image of the collapsed line